College of Liberal Arts

 The College of Liberal Arts Center for Study Abroad is located in 116 Murkland Hall.
 To learn more about any of the following programs, visit the Center or contact Jim Parsons, College of Liberal Arts Study Abroad Coordinator, email@example.com or firstname.lastname@example.org, (603) 862-3962.

 Chengdu, China: Spring semester study of Chinese language and culture at Chengdu University.
 Faculty Director: Yige Wang, email@example.com, (603) 862-3565, 104 Huddleston Hall.

-London, England: Fall and/or spring courses in British studies, the arts, humanities, social sciences, business, and a wide range of other subjects at Regent's University, London.
-Faculty Director: Sue Hertz, email@example.com, 110 Murkland Hall.
+London, England: Spring courses in British studies, the arts, humanities, social sciences, business, and a wide range of other subjects at Regent's University, London.
+Faculty Director: Sue Hertz, firstname.lastname@example.org, 110 Murkland Hall.

 Dijon, France: Academic year, spring, or summer study of French language and other liberal arts courses (in French) at the Université de Bourgogne, Dijon.
 Faculty Director: Nadine Bérenguier, email@example.com, (603) 862-1690, 210 Murkland Hall.

 Legon, Ghana: Spring-term program in a wide range of courses at the University of Ghana, one of West Africa's most prestigious universities.
 Faculty Director: Burt Feintuch, firstname.lastname@example.org, (603) 862-4356, 23 Huddleston Hall.

 Budapest, Hungary: Spring-term program focusing on the humanities, and modern Hungarian and Central European history and culture at Corvinus University.
 Faculty Director: Stephen Trzaskoma, email@example.com, (603) 862-3648, 306 Murkland Hall.